 If only trees could talk!
 If they could, Wedgwood’s trees might tell tales of life in the neighborhood in the past one hundred years or more.

 According to Arthur Lee Jacobson’s Trees of Seattle, maples “might well be called our unofficial City Tree” because they are abundant in Seattle.
 Various varieties of maples were widely planted as street trees throughout Seattle in the early 1900s.

 Bigleaf maples are distinguished by their giant leaves, sometimes twelve inches across, and by their massive limbs.
 A bigleaf maple, planted in an open space where it doesn’t have to stretch upward in competition with other trees for sunshine, will have low, wide-spreading limbs.
 It is this characteristic which indicates that the tree at 3158 NE 81st Street may have been planted in a clearing next to the log cabin home of one very early Wedgwood resident.

 In 1929 Mr. Thorpe sold his land to the Jesuits of Seattle University who hoped to move the university to the site.
-Mr. Thorpe’s log cabin was remodeled for use as a chapel named St. Ignatius, and Catholic Mass was held there until 1940.
+Mr. Thorpe’s log house was remodeled for use as a chapel named St. Ignatius, and Catholic Mass was held there until 1940.
 Then plans to move Seattle University were cancelled, and a new Catholic church was built at 8900 35th Ave NE and named Our Lady of the Lake.